japila-books/spark-sql-internals/docs/expressions/Expression.md

 |

 | [[dataType]] `dataType`
-| link:spark-sql-DataType.adoc[Data type] of the result of evaluating an expression
+| spark-sql-DataType.md[Data type] of the result of evaluating an expression

 | [[doGenCode]] `doGenCode`
 | *Code-generated expression evaluation* that generates a Java source code (that is used to evaluate the expression in a more optimized way not directly using <<eval, eval>>).